 I find other people inherently fascinating.
 I read biographies.
 I like interaction.
 I’m open-minded.
 I’m liberal.
 I’m non-judgmental (on most things, except violence, conservatism, and oppression).
 I’m curious.
 I’m intellectual.
 I like to challenge or even defy convention.
 I’m creative.
 I’m appreciative.
 I’m interested.
 I’m aware.

 What are some specific personal life experiences that have influenced you the most as a therapist?

 See Biography; mostly my HIV diagnosis in1990 at age 26, my cancer bout at 37, and my status as a childhood abuse survivor, as well as socio-cultural-political battles for gay rights.
 My marriage at 42.
-My training at USC School of Social Work.
+My training at The Suzanne Dworak-Peck School of Social Work at USC.
 My clinical supervision.
 My mentoring from a gay specialist therapist, the late Michael Shernoff, LCSW.

 What was the “take-away message” of those experiences for you?

 HIV diagnosis: Live life one day at a time.
 Shit happens.
 Cope with challenges as they come.
 Roll with the punches.
 Accept help from myriad sources.

 Cancer: Appreciate your health every day.
 Face your fears.
 Get help as you need it.
 Don’t complain.
 Live your life with purpose.
 Know who your friends are.
 Laugh.
 Confront those who dismiss or ignore you.
 Persevere.

 Childhood Abuse: Don’t let your past ruin your future.
 Be kind.
 Set limits with those who mistreat you.
 Indulge your rage if you have to defend yourself.
 Decide your character.
 Challenge the Sadist.
 Be energized by victimization, not defeated by it.
 Practice compassion.
 Don’t act out if others don’t do as you demand them to.
 Practice Tolerance.
 Confront Intolerance.
 Decide with whom you spend time.